 Targets

-The following service targets are constantly monitored:
+The following service quality parameters are constantly monitored:

-Availability which is defined as the percentage of time that the service was up and running appropriately.
+Availability, which is defined as the percentage of time that the service was up and running appropriately.

-Reliability which is defined as the percentage of time a service is up and running appropriately, excluding periods of scheduled intervention
+Reliability, which is defined as the percentage of time a service is up and running appropriately, excluding periods of scheduled intervention

-Unknown which is defined to be the percentage of time where there is no monitoring information regarding the status of the service.
+Unknown rate (?), which is defined to be the percentage of time where there is no monitoring information regarding the status of the service.

 While Availability measures the level of correct functionality delivered by a set of capabilities, Reliability estimates the quality of problem/incident management of a service.